frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/AM32-with-Robust-Dshot/readme.md

 ![](imgs/dshot_time_measurement.png)

 This is quick, great, being quick does mean higher possible RPMs for the motor.
 BUT it means the reading function is extremely fast when it detects an error.
+It only does one subtraction operation, instead of all the iteration and CRC stuff.

 ![](imgs/dshot_faster_rejection_consequences.png)